AI, Engineering Biology and Beyond 202615-16 January 2026, Bristol, UK |

 Join us in Bristol for two days where pioneers, researchers, and innovators at the intersection of these fields will share their latest breakthroughs, challenge boundaries, and discuss what comes next.
 The future is being built now --- become part of it!

-In addition to keynote and highlighted talks, we welcome submission of abstracts for consideration as short oral and poster presentations.
+In addition to keynote and spotlight talks, we welcome submission of abstracts for consideration as short oral and poster presentations.
 We are particuarily interested in submissions from early career researchers (PhDs and postdocs) and will have number of travel awards to support their attendance.
 Further information is available during registration.

 (£30 early career researchers, £70 established academics and industry)